 JamDoughnut charge a small fee for withdrawing your cash balance – or you can choose to withdraw as a gift card with a % discount!

 4. Earn cashback with Cheddar

 Download the free Cheddar app and connect it to your online banking app, and it tracks your spending and automatically awards you cashback when you shop at their partner retailers.
 This method of earning cashback is similar to Airtime Rewards, but Cheddar pays the cash directly to your bank account rather than a credit to your phone bill.
-New partners are regularly added, and current supermarkets include Co-op & Sainsbury’s (as far as I know this is the only way to get Co-op discounts!).
+New partners are regularly added, and occasionally include supermarkets.
 There are also regular comps for members to earn bonus cashback.